If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

 Related: How To Teach Your Tween Daughter About Puberty (and the important topics we forget)

-They need help understanding the inundating online material they are constantly consuming to begin seeing with clarity and conscious intention that what they are viewing and experiencing is deceptive and dangerous.
+Additionally, help them understand and filter through the inundating online material they are constantly consuming to begin seeing with clarity and conscious intention that what they are viewing and experiencing can be deceptive and dangerous.

 We need to ensure they know that what is important to them is more important than anything else, and not get caught up in the hype of this competitive culture ourselves.